-- Tip: See the Video Feed Tutorial (48 seconds in). - Displays your device Camera feed in a Window on top of Wotja (which may restart play on going into this mode). - At any time tap the screen to return to Full Screen Display mode. - For a composite live generative music and video feed use iOS Control Center / a relevant 3rd party app to screen mirror to a TV. - Perfect for use as a big screen audio-visual experience e.g. installations, nature video feeds etc. - Full Screen & Restart/Stop (for videos) [mobile] / Full Window & Restart/Stop (for videos) [desktop] - Only shown when in Play screen (see (13) Mix Thumbnail button). - Wotja displays full screen on your device and the mix (if playing) is stopped and then restarted after 2 seconds, making it easier the screen to leave full screen display and return to Display mode.
-Alternatively, use the Record Seconds or Bars setting to have the mix auto-stop when that value is reached and then have Wotja wait 2 seconds before returning to Display mode.
+- Tip: See the Video Feed Tutorial (48 seconds in). - Displays your device Camera feed in a Window on top of Wotja (which may restart play on going into this mode). - At any time tap the screen to return to Full Screen Display mode. - For a composite live generative music and video feed use iOS Control Center / a relevant 3rd party app to screen mirror to a TV. - Perfect for use as a big screen audio-visual experience e.g. installations, nature video feeds etc.

+Full Screen & Restart/Stop (for videos) [mobile] / Full Window & Restart/Stop (for videos) [desktop]

+• Only shown when in Play screen (see (13) Mix Thumbnail button).

-macOS Desktop version: The Wotja window title bar is hidden and a content area sized to e.g. 640x480 pixels is positioned top left of the screen below the App title bar.
+- Wotja displays full screen on your device and the mix (if playing) is stopped and then restarted after 2 seconds, making it easier to find a start point in a screen video recording.
+At any time tap the screen to leave full screen display and return to Display mode.
+Alternatively, use the Record Seconds or Bars setting to have the mix auto-stop when that value is reached and then have Wotja wait 2 seconds before returning to Display mode. - macOS Desktop version: The Wotja window title bar is hidden and a content area sized to e.g. 640x480 pixels is positioned top left of the screen below the App title bar.
 The available content area sizes are the same as those listed in the Titlebar > Window menu.

-• Export to Clipboard as Wotja Album
+Export to Clipboard as Wotja Album

-This is for when you want to share the Album as a Wotja URL ('WJURL'), .wotja_al; see Filetypes).
+This is for when you want to share the Album as a Wotja URI ('WJURI'), .wotja_al; see Filetypes).